 Are the self-employed entitled to the minimum wage?

-- agrees a price for the job in advance and gives you an invoice or a bill on completion - see price your product or service
+- agrees a price for a job in advance and gives you an invoice or a bill on completion of the work

 - controls their own time and decides whether or not to take each job